 Mr. Oldfield is the author or editor of 3 books including: The Nonprofit Answer Book, Recruiting a Stronger Board, and Fundraising Fitness.

 Mr. Oldfield also served as a political advisor on LGBT and HIV/AIDS issues to the late Congresswoman Juanita Millender-McDonald and former Long Beach Mayor Beverly O’Neill.
-Currently, he serves on the Advisory Council of the LAC + USC Medical Center Auxiliary, on the Policy Committee of the National Association of Torture Treatment Centers, and as a youth mentor for the Point Foundation.
+Currently, he serves on the Advisory Council of the LAC + USC Medical Center Auxiliary, on the Board of the National Association of Torture Treatment Centers, and as a youth mentor for the Point Foundation.